Compactification of Reductive Group Schemes: Introduction

 \subsection{Acknowledgments}

-The author is grateful to Bjorn Poonen for many helpful discussions.
-The author also thanks K\k{e}stutis \v{C}esnavi\v{c}ius for helpful email correspondence.
+The author is grateful to Bjorn Poonen and K\k{e}stutis \v{C}esnavi\v{c}ius for helpful conversations.
+The author also thanks Shang Li and Arnab Kundu for their comments on earlier drafts.
 This work was supported in part by Simons Foundation grant \#402472 to Bjorn Poonen.